Shemahmforash/Oscillator/README.md

 #Oscillator
-A personalized and highly customized radio for Spotify.
+A personalized and highly customizable radio for Spotify.

 ## Installation